funatsufumiya/ofxFade/README.md

 - `ofxFade::delta<T>()`
 - `ofxFade::advanced()`

-And two fader (timer) classes, which has the same method above in it:
+And two fader (timer) classes for instances, which has the same method above in it:

 - `ofxFade::InteractiveFader`
 - `ofxFade::NonInteractiveFader`